genixpro/kwola/README.md

 Install chromedriver globally to your operating system.
 Go here: https://chromedriver.chromium.org/getting-started and install the binary appropriate for your operating system and which Chrome version you have installed.

+On Windows, they don't give you a proper installer.
+Its just a zip file containing a prebuilt executable.
+You need to put this executable in a folder thats on thr $PATH environment variable.
+So I usually just copy and paste the executable into the C:\Windows folder.

 For example, I run the following on Linux with Chrome 80:

 `[user@localhost]$ wget https://chromedriver.storage.googleapis.com/80.0.3987.106/chromedriver_linux64.zip`